scriptogre/hyperprose/design/03-templates.md

 ---

-## Partials
+## 🔮 Partials (SSR - Planned)

 Partials let you render only part of a page for HTMX updates.
+This feature requires server-side rendering.

 ### Mark a Partial